sabauma/sabauma.github.io/_posts/2015-07-04-type-refinement.md

 performs as well as the version with duplicated code.
 This version is still ~20% slower than manual use of `for`-loops, but that is still a sight better than 300% slower.
+So, a combination of judicious inlining and propagation of type information largely solves the problem.
+Unfortuntately, the restrictions on inlining are there for a good reason -- turning the restriction off completely causes significant performance regressions on benchmarks making us of recursive functions.
+Thus, a future piece of work is to devise a better inlining heurisitc which can disitinguish between truly recursive functions and functions whose usages make them appear recursive.